aspose-total/Aspose.Total-Products/total/en/java/conversion/html-to-svgz/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert HTML to SVGZ via Java" h2="Export HTML file to SVGZ within any within any Java J2SE, J2EE, J2ME applications without using Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-You can convert html file to SVGZ image in Java in two simple steps.
-Firstly, by using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/), you can export HTML to JPEG.
-After that, by using [Aspose.Imaging for Java](https://products.aspose.com/imaging/java/) Image Processing API, you can render JPEG to SVGZ.
-Both APIs come under the [Aspose.Total for Java](https://products.aspose.com/total/java/) package.
+Converting an HTML file to an SVGZ image in Java can be done in two easy steps.
+The first step is to use the Aspose.PDF for Java API, which is part of the Aspose.Total for Java package.
+This API allows you to export HTML to JPEG.
+The second step is to use the Aspose.Imaging for Java Image Processing API to render the JPEG to SVGZ.

+Aspose.PDF for Java is a powerful API that enables developers to create, edit, and convert PDF documents.
+It supports a wide range of features, including the ability to export HTML to JPEG.
+Aspose.Imaging for Java is an image processing API that enables developers to manipulate images in various formats, including JPEG, PNG, and SVGZ.
+It also provides a range of features, such as the ability to render JPEG to SVGZ.

+Using Aspose.Total for Java, developers can access both the Aspose.PDF for Java and Aspose.Imaging for Java APIs.
+This package provides a comprehensive set of APIs for working with PDF, imaging, and other file formats.
+It also includes a range of features, such as the ability to convert HTML to SVGZ in Java.

+By following these two simple steps, developers can easily convert HTML to SVGZ in Java.
+Aspose.PDF for Java and Aspose.Imaging for Java are both powerful APIs that provide a range of features for working with PDF and image files.
+With the help of Aspose.Total for Java, developers can access both APIs and quickly convert HTML to SVGZ.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}